 - 1. Responsibility for statistical processing of administrative data.
 The statistical authority is responsible for the statistical processing of administrative data used for European Statistics. - 2.
 Distinction between statistical and administrative data processing.
 Statistical processing is clearly distinguished from administrative data processing and includes appropriate validation rules and specific procedures for checking quality.
+When administrative data are used for statistical purposes, data are treated specifically for their statistical use.
+This might imply deriving new variables, applying different validation and imputation rules, creating new data files, calculating weights and new aggregates and specific quality checks.

 - 3. Documentation about administrative and statistical processes.
 Documentation exists describing the differences between administrative and statistical processes in terms of definitions, concepts, coverage, etc. - 4.
 Studies about differences in concepts and measures to deal with it.
-Differences in concepts are thoroughly studied and measures to deal with these differences are taken, when appropriate.
+Differences in concepts between statistical and administrative data are thoroughly studied and measures to deal with these differences are taken, when appropriate.